triton-inference-server/perf_analyzer/genai-perf/README.md

 The standard deviation of number of tokens in the generated prompts when using synthetic data. (default: `0`)

-##### `--system-prompt-length <int>`
+##### `--prefix-prompt-length <int>`

-The number of tokens in each system prompt.
-This value is only used if --num-system-prompts is positive.
-Note that due to the system and user prompts being concatenated, the number of tokens in the final prompt may be off by one.
+The number of tokens in each prefix prompt.
+This value is only used if --num-prefix-prompts is positive.
+Note that due to the prefix and user prompts being concatenated, the number of tokens in the final prompt may be off by one.
 (default: `100`)